sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 State-of-the-art machine learning vision models learn visual representation by learning on millions/billions of independently and identically distributed diverse images.
 In comparison, look at toddlers around: they play with/observe almost always the same objects in the same playground/home/daycare environments.
-They likely have not seen 10% of the different dogs of ImageNet and likely not a single of the 1000 sea snakes of ImageNet-1k.
+They likely have not seen 10% of the different dogs of ImageNet and not a single of the 1000 sea snakes of ImageNet-1k.
 In sum, toddlers likely experience a diversity of objects which is several orders of magnitude lower than current models.
 Unlike current machine learning (ML) vision models, they also do not access a massive amount category labels (or aligned language utterances), adversarial samples and do not massively color-transform or mask their visual inputs.
-Yet, they develop strong semantic representations that are robust to image distortions, viewpoints, machine-adversarial samples and different styles (draw, silhouettes...) <d-cite key="wichmann2023deep, huber2023developmental"></d-cite>.
+Despite using different learning mechanism, they develop strong semantic representations that are robust to image distortions, viewpoints, machine-adversarial samples and different styles (draw, silhouettes...) <d-cite key="wichmann2023deep, huber2023developmental"></d-cite>.

-What perceptual mechanism underpins such a robust visual system ?
-Psychophysics experiments demonstrated that toddlers progressively reach fundamental visual milestones and develop visual biases during their second and third year.
-Specifically,  toddler become able to extract the category of simplified objects <d-cite key="smith2003learning"></d-cite> and learn to attend to the shapes of novel objects when judging their similarity based on their *kind* <d-cite key="diesendruck2003specific"></d-cite>.
-Simultaneously, they also increasingly focus on object's views that highlight their main axis of elongation <d-cite key="pereira2014main"></d-cite>, and later, begin to semantically identify objects based the configural relation between their parts <d-cite key="augustine2011parts"></d-cite>.
+What perceptual mechanisms underpin such a robust visual system ?
+Psychophysics experiments demonstrate that toddlers progressively reach fundamental visual milestones and develop visual biases during their second and third year.
+Specifically, toddlers become able to extract the category of simplified objects <d-cite key="smith2003learning"></d-cite> and learn to attend to the shapes of novel objects when judging their similarity based on their *kind* <d-cite key="diesendruck2003specific"></d-cite>.
+Simultaneously, they also manipulate object to clearly exhibit their main axis of elongation <d-cite key="pereira2014main"></d-cite>, and later, begin to semantically identify objects based the configural arrangement between their parts <d-cite key="augustine2011parts"></d-cite>.
 All these developments obviously shape how they perceive the similarity between objects and their object recognition abilities over the rest of their life.
 This raises the question of whether off-the-shelf ML models also exhibit these visual properties.

-In this blogpost, we add and extend previous studies to investigate the presence of the four above-mentioned visual properties in a set of diverse pre-trained models.
-We include diverse models based on supervised learning, semi and weak supervision, robust out-of-distribution image recognition, self-supervised learning with instance discrimination (ID) and masked auto-encoders (MAE), adversarial training, vision-language models and egocentric visual training.
+In this blogpost, we extend previous studies to give a global picture of the potential emergence of toddler-based visual properties in current pre-trained ML models.
+We include diverse models based on supervised learning, semi-weak supervision, robust out-of-distribution image recognition, self-supervised learning with instance discrimination (ID) and masked auto-encoders (MAE), adversarial training, vision-language models and egocentric visual training.
 We also try both convolutional architectures (CNN) and vision transformers (ViT).
 We refer to the end of the blogpost for a complete list of models.
-Our objective is to 1) reproduce and extend prior experiments comparing ML to humans to (in)validate prior claims; 2) provide a global picture of the (dis)similarities between the visual properties of ML models and toddlers; 3) clarify the interplay between different visual properties in ML.
-We will also publicly release our code on github upon acceptance as an easy-to-use toolbox.
+Our objective is to 1) complement and extend prior experiments comparing ML to humans to (in)validate prior claims; 2) understand the (dis)similarities between the visual properties of ML models and toddlers; 3) clarify the interplay between different toddler-based visual properties in ML.
+We will also publicly release our code on github upon acceptance as an easy-to-use toolbox for assessing new models.

 ## Scope of the study

-We divide our study into four parts, each corresponding to a specific emerging visual property in toddlers.
+We divide our study into four parts, each corresponding to a specific visual property emerging in toddlers.
 In the following, we describe each of them and clarify the scope of our experiments with respect to prior work.
-Note that we do not aim to faithfully reproduce evaluation protocols from developmental studies (which are often based on language).
-We use alternatives that aim to assess the presence of a visual property relative to mature toddlers.
+Note that we do not aim to faithfully reproduce evaluation protocols from developmental studies, they are often based on language and we don't wanto to limit our experiments to vision-language models.
+We use alternatives that aim to assess the presence of a visual property relative to toddlers.

 {% include figure.html path="assets/img/2025-04-28-visualprop/overview.png"
 class="img-fluid" %}